nowells/django-pluggables/README.rst

 gi###################
  Django-Pluggables
 ###################
-A design pattern for making reusable apps "pluggable".
+Django-Pluggables provides a design pattern for making reusable apps "pluggable" so that apps can exist at multiple URL locations and be presented by other apps or models.

 Overview
 ========